Fitzentoaster/MARIE-SIM/README.md

 # Why are you making this?
-As of the initial commit(s) in October of 2023, I was in a Computer Systems and Architecture course at Northern Illinois University that is taking a look at this architecture, and I'm working on this simulation for my own self-improvement to understand the architecture more deeply and to work on my C++ skills.
+As of the initial commit(s) in October of 2023, I was in a Computer Systems and Architecture course at Northern Illinois University that was taking a look at this architecture.
+I'm working on this simulation for my own self-improvement to understand the architecture more deeply, to learn more about assembly and computer architecture in general, and to work on my C++ skills.

 # SIMULATOR INSTRUCTIONS
 Once it's compiled (I haven't included binaries but it should compile with anything, I've tested it using G++ on Windows) it's a simple command line program where the first argument is the machine language code to run.